Vinberg: Geography

-The parish covers an area of 35.5 km², of which 34.94 is land.
+The parish covers an area of 35.5 km2, of which 34.94 is land.
 Almost all of the land is cultivated, forests cover only 5 percent of the land (as of 1971).
 The river Ätran delimits the parish in the south west.

 Vinberg Nature Reserve is located just south of the locality.

 History

 Vinberg was first mentioned in writing in 1330–1334.
 The name is expected to come from vind (wind) and berg (mountain).
 It is, compared to surround areas, rich on archeological findings.
 Some of which have been destroyed due to modern cultivation.
 Kungshögen (English: the Royal Tumulus) in Faurås is one of the objects that have suffered that fate.
 However, the adjacent kung Fares sten (king Fare's stone) remains intact.
 Three other brons age tumulii can be found in Faurås, as well as some stone circles.
 Further remains can be found in Töringe, close to the border to Ljungby and in Hällinge.

 The oldest known church was built in the 12th century and demolished in the early 20th century.
 It was replaced with the larger, currently used, church, built 1899.
-Some of the inventory, such as two candlesticks, was saved, while a 12th-century baptismal funt was destroyed.
+Some of the inventory, such as two candlesticks, was saved, while a 12th-century baptismal font was destroyed.

 The village that bears the name was built around a station along Falkenberg railway.